 Shoplifting occurs more often than people might think.
 According to the National Association for Shoplifting Prevention, more than 10 million people have been caught shoplifting in the past five years, and even more disturbing is the statistic that there are 27 million shoplifters in the country.
 Moreover, these numbers continue to grow year after year – even in New Jersey, where there are severe penalties imposed against anyone convicted of shoplifting or retail theft.
+To speak with a top-rated New Jersey shoplifting lawyer, please contact Lustberg Law Offices, LLC today at (201) 880-5311 to discuss your situation and explore the best possible legal options for your case.

 What Is “Shoplifting” in New Jersey?